ageller/IntroToQuarto/README.md

 2. Install Python and R and related libraries

-    For Python folks, I recommend that you use conda and create an environment for this.
-You can either work with [full Anaconda](https://www.anaconda.com/download) or [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
+    For Python folks, I recommend that you use conda and create an environment for this, working within [miniforge](https://github.com/conda-forge/miniforge).
 To create the environment:

     ```
     conda create --name quarto-env